Jim Jannard: Early life and career

 Jannard was born in Los Angeles, the son of a pharmacist.
-He was raised in Alhambra, California and graduated from Alhambra High School.
+He was raised in Alhambra, California, and graduated from Alhambra High School.
 He attended the USC School of Pharmacy, but dropped out to travel the southwestern U.S. on a motorcycle.

 In 1975, Jannard started a one-man business selling motorcycle parts out of his car at motocross events.
 He named his company after his dog, Oakley.
 He began developing his own products, including custom handlebar grips that conformed to the shape of one's hand, motorcycle goggles, ski goggles and sunglasses.
 Oakley sunglasses were used by bicycle racer Greg LeMond, raising the company's profile.
 In the 1980s, Jannard restricted the sale of Oakley sunglasses to the Sunglass Hut, although small specialty shops could continue to sell Oakley sunglasses.
 In 1991, his company had 200 employees.
 In 1995, the company went public.
-Jannard sold Oakley in November 2007 for $2.1 billion to Italian company Luxottica, the world's largest eyewear manufacturer and retailer.
+Jannard sold Oakley in November 2007 for $2.1 billion to Italian company Luxottica.

-In 2005, Jannard started Red Digital Cinema Camera Company, maker of some of the most popular digital cinema cameras in the industry.
+In 2005, Jannard started Red Digital Cinema Camera Company, a manufacturer of digital movie cameras.
 In 2009, he was named one of the 100 Most Creative People by Fast Company magazine.

 On Oct.
 24, 2019, Jannard announced his retirement, citing his age and "a few health issues."